NoobCoderDev/NoobCoderDev/README.md

 - 👋 Hi, I’m @NoobCoderDev
-- 👀 I’m interested in logic building, problem solving.
+- 👀 I’m interested in logic building and problem solving.
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me ...